Global Engagement Hall

 - Intentional thinking about the connections between Paideia Clusters, Intercultural Learning, and Civic Engagement

 The Global Engagement Hall is a joint collaboration between the Office of Civic Engagement and the Office of Intercultural Learning.
-For questions about the hall please contact: Dr. Sarah Brackmann, Director of Civic Engagement, Sarah Puffer, Coordinator of Civic Engagement, or Tisha Temple, Director of Intercultural Learning.
+For questions about the hall please contact: Dr. Sarah Brackmann, Director of Civic Engagement; Laurie Avery, Coordinator of Civic Engagement; Tisha Temple, Director of Intercultural Learning; or Cortney Carlson, Coordinator of Intercultural Learning.